 The Skreddy Swirl is made with op-amp gain stages in a very similar configuration and optical electronics, also in a very similar configuration (except I use LEDs instead of a light bulb, and I vary the degree of phase shift rather than the intensity of the phase-shifted signal in each of the four stages).

 I did not limit myself to just trying to copy a historic circuit but sought to improve on it to my tastes and my ear, with a goal of making it work optimally whether clean or through a dirt pedal.
 Lower noise and higher input impedance are some of the improvements I made.
-It will sound similar to a classic vibe clone that has its intensity set about about 3:00 o'clock and features excellent unity-gain matching compared to the bypass signal.
+It will sound similar to a classic vibe clone that has its intensity set at about 3:00 o'clock and features excellent unity-gain matching compared to the bypass signal.

 DC adapter required; no battery option